Now that Fedora 39 is almost here. You may have planned to upgrade your system from Fedora 38 to 39 as soon as possible.

 You’ll see the kernel selection screen at the reboot.

-The upgrade should start once you select the preferred kernel, and you should be greeted with a black screen showing the progress.
+The upgrade should start once you select the preferred kernel, and you should be greeted with a progress screen.